HL7/davinci-crd/input/pagecontent/hooks.md

 Use and profiles for [order-select](#order-select) also apply to `order-sign`.

 Notes:
-* CRD Servers **MAY** use this hook as a basis for associating a patient with a particular practitioner from a payer attribution perspective.
+* §hook-29^crd-server^processing:CRD Servers **MAY** use the order-select hook as a basis for associating a patient with a particular practitioner from a payer attribution perspective.§
-* CRD clients and servers **SHALL**, at minimum, support returning and processing the [Coverage Information](StructureDefinition-ext-coverage-information.html) system action for all invocations of this hook.
+* §hook-30^crd-client,crd-server^exchange,processing:CRD clients and servers **SHALL**, at minimum, support returning and processing the [Coverage Information](StructureDefinition-ext-coverage-information.html) system action for all invocations of the order-select hook.§